websockets/ws/doc/ws.md

   * `perMessageDeflate` Boolean|Object
   * `localAddress` String

 Instantiating with an `address` creates a new WebSocket client object.
-If `address` is an Array (request, socket, rest), it is instantiated as a Server client (e.g. called from the `ws.Server`).
+If `address` is an Array (request, socket, rest), it is instantiated as a Server client (e.g. called from the `WebSocket.Server`).

 ### options.perMessageDeflate

-Parameters of permessage-deflate extension which have the same form with the one for `ws.Server` except the direction of requests. (e.g. `serverNoContextTakeover` is the value to be requested to the server)
+Parameters of permessage-deflate extension which have the same form with the one for `WebSocket.Server` except the direction of requests. (e.g. `serverNoContextTakeover` is the value to be requested to the server)

 ### websocket.bytesReceived